Dry Eye Therapy

 Patients often have associated diseases that cause tear film instability.
 This very often includes meibomian gland dysfunction where the oil glands of the eyelids become clogged.
 The oil backs up into the eyelids.
 The eyelids get inflamed and cause burning of the eyes.
 Lack of oil in the tear film creates conditions where the tears dry out faster, especially in wind, dry heat or air conditioning.
 This may cause acute burning sensation.

-Patients with meibomian glad dysfunction are treated with warm compresses to melt the thickened oil, doxycycline to change the composition of the oil, and Azasite drops which are both anti-inflammatory and change the composition of the oils.
+Patients with meibomian gland dysfunction are treated with warm compresses to melt the thickened oil, doxycycline to change the composition of the oil, and Azasite drops which are both anti-inflammatory and change the composition of the oils.
+There are also procedures which may melt and milk the oils out of the glands that can be of at least temporary benefit.

 In addition to local associated diseases, patients may have systemic diseases associated with dry eyes.
 These include: